-The Dark Side of Hedge Fund Activism: Evidence from Employee Pension Plans
+Where Do Shareholder Gains in Hedge Fund Activism Come From?
+Evidence from Employee Pension Plans

-Keywords: Hedge fund activism, Corporate pensions, Defined benefit pension plans
+Keywords: Hedge fund activism, Employee pensions, Pension plans

 JEL Classification: G34, G23, G30

 Suggested Citation: Suggested Citation